canonical/opensearch-operator/docs/explanation/node-roles.md

 The main orchestrator is responsible for distributing configuration to the rest of the cluster.
 If integrated with the wrong application, the charm will enter a `blocked` state.

-You can identify the main orchestrator by inspecting the `integrations` section of `juju status` — look for the application providing the `peer-cluster-orchestrator` endpoint.
+You can identify the main orchestrator by inspecting the integrations section of `juju status --relations` — look for the application providing the `peer-cluster-orchestrator` endpoint.

 ## See also